ss47tt/Stock_price_LSTM/README.md

 # Stock_price_LSTM

-How to do stock training, validating, and testing data?
+How to do stock data training, validating, and testing?

 1. I took year 2023 and 2024 data of Nvidia stock prices from Yahoo Finance and saved as nvda_stock_data_2.csv.